Committees for the Defense of the Revolution: Surveillance and violence

 Elizardo Sánchez, a Cuban dissident, described the CDR as "a tool for the systematic and mass violation of human rights, for ideological and repressive discrimination.
 They assist the police and the secret service".
+Writer and Cuban exile, Carlos Alberto Montaner, describes the CDRs as a mass informant network established by the Ministry of the Interior, that uses social pressure to recruit informants.
+Informants are organized into local committees, who are headed by broader regional committees; all dedicated to keeping files on local citizens.